 This topic describes how to use the lock analysis feature of Database Autonomy Service (DAS) to analyze metadata lock waits and transaction blocking.

-In this topic, the data presented in figures is used as test data and is for reference only.
-In real-world scenarios, parameters such as thread IDs and SQL statements vary based on the actual database environments.
+The data in the figures is for demonstration purposes only.
+In practice, parameters such as thread IDs and SQL statements will differ based on your actual database environment.

 Prerequisites